volumeee/submission-dicoding-bike-sharing/README.md

 The Streamlit dashboard (`dashboard.py`) includes:

-1. RFM (Recency, Frequency, Monetary) Analysis:
+1. Weather Impact Analysis:

    - Visualizes the distribution of rental patterns

+2. Working Days vs. Holidays:

+   - Compares bike rental patterns between working days and holidays

+3. Daily Trend Analysis:

+   - Shows the trend of bike rentals throughout the day for working days and holidays

+4. RFM (Recency, Frequency, Monetary) Analysis:

+   - Visualizes the distribution of rental patterns
    - Provides insights into customer segmentation

-2. Time Series Decomposition:
+5. Time Series Decomposition:

    - Breaks down the rental data into trend, seasonal, and residual components
    - Helps identify underlying patterns and anomalies

-3. Simple Clustering:
+6. Simple Clustering:

    - Groups rental patterns based on temperature and humidity
    - Visualizes the relationship between weather conditions and rental frequency

-4. Raw Data Display:
+7. Raw Data Display:
    - Option to view the filtered dataset used in the analysis

 ## How to Use the Dashboard